KoZeuh/Captcha-Gen-API/README.md

 2. Import SQL file.
 3. Modify your database connection information. (`model/dbModel.php`)

+## Authentication key 🔑

+- All keys are stored in the `keys` table in the database.

 ## How to use the API 🔍

 ### CURL